Documentation Index

 skills[*].sourceand everymcps[*].sourceURL is contacted (HEAD only, no download). - MCP target writability, every

 mcps[*].targetfile is checked for read/write permission.
-Missing files are OK; the target will be created on sync. - Agent installation, for each agent in the registry, doctor reports whether gaal detects it on this machine.
+Missing files are OK; the target will be created on sync. - Tool presence, every entry under top-level

 - Telemetry status, opt-in / opt-out, plus the source file the value came from.